emptybraces/Blender-MyBestPieMenuEver/README.md

 # Blender_MyBestPieMenuEver

-Press W key, then open my best pie menu ever... working on my project and updating this addon as needed.
+Press W key, then open my best pie menu ever... working on my project and updating this addon as needed.(Blender version: 4.0.2)
-(Blender 3.6.5)

 ## Features